-In practice, women are not allowed to serve in the uppermost ranks of Iran’s leadership, including as supreme leader or as members of the Iranian Guardian Council.
-The Council continues to disqualify women who register as presidential candidates, including all 137 who sought to run in the 2017 elections.
+In practice, women are not allowed to serve in the uppermost ranks of Iran’s leadership, including as supreme leader or as members of the Guardian Council.
+The Council continues to disqualify women who register as presidential candidates, including all 40 who sought to run in the 2021 election.
 Women are also prohibited from serving as judges.

-No women have served in the cabinet of purportedly moderate President Hassan Rouhani.
-Since the establishment of the Islamic Republic in 1979, only one woman has served as a cabinet minister.
-Two of Iran’s 12 vice presidents, who are less powerful than cabinet ministers, are women.
-Only 17 women serve in Iran’s 290-member parliament, and the Guardian Council disqualifies thousands of prospective candidates from running in legislative elections.
+No women serve in the cabinet of President Raisi, nor as deputy ministers.
+Since the establishment of the Islamic Republic in 1979, only one woman has been a cabinet minister (the health minister from 2009 to 2013).
+Just one of Iran’s 12 vice presidents, who are less powerful than cabinet ministers, is a woman.
+Only 16 women serve in Iran’s 290-member parliament, and the Guardian Council disqualifies thousands of prospective candidates from running in legislative elections.